Arvada Library Redesign

 Project Updates

-In July, the Arvada community provided feedback through virtual and in-person community input meetings and an online survey.
-The feedback was presented in a Community Engagement Report, opens a new window at the Sept.
-19 Board of Trustees Meeting.
-This report will be used to recommend the Arvada Library redesign elements.
+Throughout July 2024, the community provided feedback through virtual and in-person input meetings and an online survey.
+The insights we received were compiled into a Community Engagement Report (PDF), opens a new window which was presented to the Board of Trustees in September 2024 to help guide the redesign elements for the Arvada Library.

 About EUA